Garnes Township, Red Lake County, Minnesota

 Garnes Township is a township in Red Lake County, Minnesota, United States.
 The population was 174 at the 2000 census.

-Garnes Township was named for E. K. Garnes, a Norwegian settler.
+Garnes Township was named for the phonetic version of the last name of Ellef K. Gjernes, a Norwegian settler from Ål in Hallingdal, Norway, who was the township's first postmaster in 1897.

 Geography

 According to the United States Census Bureau, the township has a total area of 48.3 sqmi, all land.